Outlining The California OTS’ 2021 Highway Safety Plan

 Probation Services

-The Office of Traffic Safety proposed that there should be more money given to the state for probation services.
-The money will be used for county probation departments.
+The Office of Traffic Safety proposed that more funding be allocated to the state for probation services, which will be used for county probation departments.
 The goal is to help reduce deadly accidents that involve DUIs.
-The increased probation services will include random alcohol testing, unannounced searches, and distribution of Habitual Offender Tracking Sheets.
+These increased probation services will include random alcohol testing, unannounced searches, and distribution of Habitual Offender Tracking Sheets.

 Distracted Driving

 A major cause of traffic accidents across the state and country is distracted driving.
-A driver is distracted if their attention is taken off the task of operating their vehicle.
-Examples of distracted driving include eating, texting, or talking on the phone, grooming, listening to music, and using social media.
+A driver is considered distracted if their attention is diverted from the task of operating their vehicle.
+Examples of distracted driving include eating, texting, or talking on the phone, personal grooming, listening to music, and using social media.

-Cell phones and cell phone use is the number one distraction for road users.
-Because cell phone use while driving has become such a problem, California has passed laws that prohibit the use of mobile devices while driving unless the cell phone or device is used in hands-free mode or with voice commands.
+Cell phones and cell phone use are among the major distractions for road users.
+Because cell phone use while driving has become a significant problem, California has enacted laws that prohibit the use of mobile devices while driving, unless the cell phone or device is used in hands-free mode or with voice commands.

 National statistics on cell phone use and distracted driving traffic accidents and fatalities include the following: